-We teach people to look at two relationship parallel continuums: unconditional and conditional.
-Step #1 is to assign the work relationship to the proper continuum.
+We teach people to look at two parallel relationship continuums: unconditional and conditional.
+Step number one is to assign the working relationship to the proper continuum.

 Sometimes, leaders cultivate enemies.
 At the institutional level, having powerful enemies gives zest, self-definition, and consistency: Coke needs Pepsi; Venezuela needs the United States.
 Haven’t you seen this work at your own company?

-The most difficult part of our work with leaders is to provide them with an objective way to understand that they have improperly misdiagnosed an Adversary as an Enemy.
-We find people are reluctant to let go their Enemies!
+The most difficult part of our work with leaders is to provide them with an objective way to understand that they have improperly misdiagnosed an adversary as an enemy.
+We find that people are reluctant to let go of their enemies!

-The heads of Sales and the head of Manufacturing are often Adversaries because of different functional responsibilities and different compensation objectives.
-One is evaluated on the basis of top line growth and the other is evaluated on the basis of producing reliable products as cheaply as possible.
-Change the compensation system for both to increasing net income over a three year period and you will see a positive change in collaboration.
+The heads of sales and the head of manufacturing are often adversaries because of different functional responsibilities and different compensation objectives.
+One is evaluated on the basis of top-line growth, and the other is evaluated on the basis of producing reliable products as cheaply as possible.
+Change the compensation system for both to increase net income over a three-year period, and you will see a positive change in collaboration.